 What you’re ideally looking for in a business savings account is a mix of good features, strong interest rates, an adequate number of monthly withdrawals, and a competitive maintenance fee.
 Strike the right balance for your company, and you’ll be sitting pretty.

-Best of all, you’ll get a promotional APY of 1.75% for the first year the account’s open, and will float with interest rates for the rest of its lifespan.
+Best of all, you’ll get a promotional APY of 2.00% for the first year after the account’s open, making this one of the best high yield business savings accounts out there.
 That intro APY is competitive with some of the better CDs offered right now.

 What’s the difference between savings accounts vs. CDs?
 That really comes down to what you want to do with the money, and when you want to do it.